mjsong32/lshcode/README.md

    - `xref`: reference dataset
    - `xtst`: test query points
-   - `minNN`: integer which specifies desired nearest neighbor rank $m$-NN.
+   - `minNN`: integer which specifies desired nearest neighbor rank m-NN.
 If specified, lshstat returns the number of failed query points for which the `minNN`-th nearest neighbor was not retrieved.

    **output**